-All the switches have an automatic shutoff that will turn all the switches off in 5 minutes after the power has been removed.
+All the switches have an automatic shutoff that will turn off the pumps in 5 minutes and the lights in 10 minutes after the power has been removed.

 Malibu Setup Screens

 The setup screen is used to keep the software up to date and adjust and troubleshoot the Touch Command/MaliView system.
 Use the UP and DOWN buttons to highlight the setup mode desired.
 Press ENTER button to access the mode highlighted.